EvSecDev/SCMP/README.md

     - Option to temporarily disable globally for a deployment
   - Run a linear series of commands to install services associated with files/directories (part of JSON metadata header)
   - Easy retry of deployment failures with a single argument
-  - Fail-safe file deployment - automatic restore of previous file version if any remote failure is encountered
+  - Fail-safe file deployment - automatic restore of previous file version and service reload if any remote failure is encountered during initial reload
 - File/Directory Management
   - Create/modify files/file content and directories
   - Modify permissions, owner, and group of files and directories